Survivor Series (1987): Aftermath

 Hulk Hogan and André the Giant engaged in a war of words over the WWF World Heavyweight Championship during the following months, with the feud taking on a new level when Ted DiBiase – who was Hogan's primary challenger at the time – announced he planned to offer Hogan a cash buyout in exchange for the title, which Hogan emphatically refused.
 With fan anticipation of a Hogan-André rematch, André sneak attacked Hogan on Saturday Night's Main Event XIII, choking the champion until he was virtually unconscious, and shortly thereafter, DiBiase announced his alignment with André to help him win the championship.
 At the first Royal Rumble supercard on January 24, 1988, Hogan and André signed a contract for a WrestleMania III rematch.
-Their WWF title rematch took place on The Main Event I on February 5, 1988 where André controversially defeated Hogan for the WWF World Heavyweight Championship.
+Their WWF title rematch took place on The Main Event I on February 5, 1988, where André controversially defeated Hogan for the WWF World Heavyweight Championship.
 However, his reign was short lived.
 In fact, he was the shortest reigning WWF World Heavyweight Champion in history as his reign lasted even less than a minute as he sold the title to DiBiase.
-WWF President Jack Tunney immediately vacated the title and it was defended in a 14-man tournament at WrestleMania IV, with the winner winning the vacant title.
+WWF President Jack Tunney immediately vacated the title and it was decided in a 14-man tournament at WrestleMania IV, with the winner winning the vacant title.
 With help from former champion Hogan, Randy Savage defeated DiBiase in the finals of the tournament to win the vacant WWF World Heavyweight Championship.

 Bigger things lay ahead for several other competitors, including Savage, the Honky Tonk Man and the tag team Demolition: